YasirGaji/gramsnap/README.md

   3. "Query data cannot be undefined.
 Please make sure to return a value other than undefined from your query function.
 Affected query key: ["getRecentPosts"]" - This error was caused cause I did not return posts in the getRecentPosts async function

   4. "Uncaught TypeError: newLikes.includes is not a function - in the PostStats component" - This error was as a result of me passing the "...likes" prop as an object instead of an array

+  5. "Failed to load resource: the server responded with a status of 400 () - in the appwrite api file" - This was a result of passing "user" as a parameter in the savePost function instead of "users"

 ## Current Error